Vitamina D3

 Magnesium — cramps, insomnia, anxiety, palpitations.
 300-400 mg/day.

-Zinc — low immunity, hair loss, acne, loss of taste.
+Zinc — reduced immunity, hair loss, acne, loss of taste.
 15-30 mg/day.

 Iodine — hypothyroidism, goiter.
 Romania fortifies salt — rarely encountered.

-Medical disclaimer: the information in this guide is for informational purposes only and does not replace medical or pharmacist advice.
-For diagnosis and treatment consult a healthcare professional.
+Medical disclaimer: the information in this guide is for informational purposes only and does not replace the advice of a doctor or pharmacist.
+For diagnosis and treatment, consult a health professional.

 Search the pharmacy

-Beyond the OTC products listed above, you can also browse whole medicine and supplement categories, with prices compared across Dr. Max, Catena, Tei, HelpNet and the rest of our network.
-Category pages are in Romanian — the comparator works the same way for you.
+Beyond the OTC products listed above, you can search the comparator by active ingredient and see prices compared across Dr. Max, Catena, Tei, HelpNet and the rest of the chains in our network.

 Step by step

 Open the interactive map and grant location permission — you'll immediately see pharmacies sorted by distance, each with its opening hours and a one-tap route in Google Maps.
 If it's night or a weekend, switch on the 24/7 filter to keep only the on-call ones.
-For vitamin deficiency most of the listed remedies are over the counter, so you can walk in without a prescription, but check stock and prices first to avoid wasted trips.
+For vitamin deficiency most of the listed remedies are over the counter, so you can walk in without a prescription, but check stock and prices on the comparator page first to avoid wasted trips.

 If you have a preferred active ingredient (paracetamol, ibuprofen, etc.), search it in the comparator before you leave — you'll see which chain has it cheapest near you and whether it's in stock.
 For chronic prescriptions, save your favourite pharmacy in the app and turn on hours notifications — it saves unnecessary trips, especially when treatment for vitamin deficiency runs over weeks.